Let’s face it… the only thing we really care about as B2B marketers is generating leads for our sales team.

 Although brief, it illustrates how powerful automatic emails can be in passively guiding customers towards an eventual purchase.
 It ticks along in the background and slowly encourages the MQL’s to engage with your company, thus converting them into a beloved SQL.

-Email streams are a whole topic in itself, so in the interest of staying on point, here are some great resource for creating email B2B nurture streams that convert MQLs to SQLs:
+Email streams are a whole topic in itself, so in the interest of staying on point, here are some great resources for creating email B2B nurture streams that convert MQLs to SQLs:

 Making it multichannel